telefonicaid/fiware-orion/test/LoadTest/README.md

 is made to not constantly access and penalizes the test times.
 We only store datas manually when finished test.
 So "xxxxxxxxxxxxxxxxxxx" is a hash value.

 #### Scripts:
-1. **orionPerformanceTest.jmx**   (used by Max Performance, Mongo Impact, Scale UP, Scale OUT).
+1. **orionPerformanceTest_v1.0.jmx**   (used by Max Performance, Mongo Impact, Scale UP, Scale OUT).
 It can used for one standalone VM or a balanced cluster of VM with 4 nodes maximum.

         Properties: